 Springwood State High School uses a set of proactive and supportive strategies to assist all students to exhibit positive and productive behaviours and engage effectively in learning.
-This is informed by Springwood State High School's pedagogical framework based on PBL, the Art and Science of Teaching, Deep Learning, and the Essential Skills for Classroom Management.
-At Springwood State High School we emphasise the importance of directly teaching students the behaviours we want them to demonstrate in all school-related contexts.
+This is informed by Springwood State High School's pedagogical framework based on Deep Learning, and the Essential Skills for Classroom Management.
+At Springwood State High School we emphasise the importance of directly teaching students the behaviours we want them to demonstrate in all school-related contexts through Behaviours for Learning and Wellbeing.
 Communicating behavioural expectations is a form of universal behaviour support - a strategy directed towards all students, designed to prevent problem behaviour, and providing a framework for responding to unacceptable behaviour.